Malibu (rum)

-Malibu (/məˈliːbuː/) is a coconut flavored liqueur made with white rum, which has an alcohol content by volume of 21.0% (42 proof).
+Malibu (/məˈliːbuː/) is a coconut flavoured liqueur made with white rum, which has an alcohol content by volume of 21.0% (42 proof).
 Since 2005 the Malibu brand has been owned by Pernod Ricard, which calls it a "flavored rum", where this designation is allowed by local laws.

 History

-The product was created in 1978 by Tom Jago of International Distillers & Vintners, and originally made from fruit spirits, flavored with rum and coconut flavoring in Curaçao.
+The product was created in 1978 by Tom Jago of International Distillers & Vintners, and originally made from fruit spirits, flavoured with rum and coconut flavouring in Curaçao.
 Originally, the product was used to simplify the making of piña coladas by bartenders.
 When the product took off, the production was then moved to Barbados, where the rum is made by West Indies Rum Distillery Ltd., and the quality of the ingredients used was improved.

-The brand was sold by Diageo to Allied Domecq for £560M ($800M) in 2002.
+The brand was sold by Diageo to Allied Domecq for £560 million in 2002.
 In 2005, French company Pernod Ricard purchased Allied Domecq for $14 billion.
 The deal meant that Pernod Ricard acquired a number of alcoholic beverage brands including Malibu rum.
 Malibu was then integrated into The Absolut Company range of brands in 2005.